assaabriiii/Huffman-coding/README.md

 - Twitter: [@0x27752357](https://twitter.com/0x27752357)

-I'm available to discuss any aspects related to Huffman encoding and decoding, as well as any other topics you'd like to explore.
+I'm not available to discuss any aspects related to Huffman encoding and decoding or etc topics.